Morpho-lang/morpho/help/errors.md

 ## FnctlArgs
 [tagfnctlargs]: # (fnctlargs)

-This error occurs when invalid arguments are passed to a functional.
-Methods such as `integrand`, `total` and `gradient` require a mesh:
+This error occurs when a functional constructor or prepare step is given invalid arguments (a missing Field, reference mesh, or option).

     var func = Length()
-    func.integrand() // Causes 'FnctlArgs'
+    func.integrand() // Causes 'MltplDsptchFld'

-Constructors raise the same error when a required Field, mesh, or option is missing.

 ## VolEnclZero
 [tagvolenclzero]: # (volenclzero)